How to use an oven: preheating and cooking tips

 The oven is an essential part of any kitchen.
 As an appliance, it works hard to help you deliver a great meal for you and your family to enjoy.
 This guide can help you familiarize yourself with your oven, and give tips on how to get consistently great results when using this indispensable appliance.

 Step 1: Determine what type of oven you have

 Do you know what kind of oven you have?
-Yes, there are different types of ovens—conventional, convection, gas and electric—and they all work just a tiny bit differently.
+Yes, there are different types of ovens—conventional, convection, gas and electric—and there are differences to how they all work.
 So to ensure that you consistently get a great meal, you’ll want to double check how your oven functions.

 These ovens have two separate heating elements, the first is located on the bottom or floor of the oven, and another one on the top part of the oven cavity.
 These two elements transfer heat to cook the food, and most recipes that call for an oven base their instructions assuming you’ll be using a conventional oven.

 Convection ovens on the other hand, have a fan in the back of the oven and a system that circulates hot air around the food that is baking or roasting.
 This allows for better browning and crisping, as it transfers heat more effectively.
 Keep in mind that convection ovens tend to have a faster preheating and cooking time, so you’ll want to make sure that you adjust cooking times to account for this.
 Learn more with this guide on the difference between convection and conventional ovens.